 Everyone knows I’m obsessed with St Petersburg (or at least, everyone who has been reading World of Wanderlust for any decent amount of time).
 Following my obsession with Russian History, I booked a trip to Russia to see everything I studied first hand.
-I’ve got to say The Hermitage Museum is handsdown the most impressive building I have ever stepped foor it, let alone the myriad of collections that line the endless hallways (you could spend weeks in that place and still not see it all).
-Peterhof was another highlight, particularly in the summertime as the weather allows for a walk through Peter the Great’s mischevious gardens (with “trick” fountains – what a cool guy).
+I’ve got to say The Hermitage Museum is hands down the most impressive building I have ever stepped foot it, let alone the myriad of collections that line the endless hallways (you could spend weeks in that place and still not see it all).
+Peterhof was another highlight, particularly in the summertime as the weather allows for a walk through Peter the Great’s mischievous gardens (with “trick” fountains – what a cool guy).
 If ever there were a city that deserves more recognition as a “must visit” city in Europe, this is it.
 St Petersburg is up there with Paris and London for me, as one of the all time greats (and Peter would be oh so agreeable).

 Read more: St Petersburg Bucket list

 Read more: Moscow Bucket list

 I never thought that I would visit Stockholm after hearing from friends about how expensive it is to visit.
 “Beautiful, but expensive” they would all say in a similar fashion.
 Then one day when my mum booked a trip to visit me whilst I was living in Berlin, I decided to take her to this very city (splitting the costs) and because ABBA are her all-time life obssession.
 This city surprised me with its old world charm and yes, the expense was still a rude shock (!!)
 But all in all I would never take those few days back for anything – this city is a true gem of Scandinavia.